Whole Grains for a Healthy Diet

 If you buy your whole grains in bulk, you can store them in half-gallon or gallon jars.
 They can be vacuum packed with a Foodsaver appliance, and then stored in a cool, dry and dark place.

-High temperatures and light can both reduce the shelf life and degrade their nutritional value.
+High temperatures and light both will reduce the shelf life and degrade their nutritional value.
 A better method is to store them in airtight containers in your fridge or freezer.

 How to Cook Quinoa